Skip to content

 });

 By default, the view will use the spatial reference of the basemap.
-If the basemap isn't specified, such as in this sample, then the spatial reference of the first operational layer is used.
-Explicitly setting the view's spatial reference to a different coordinate system overrides the spatial reference of the operational layers.
+If the basemap isn't specified, then the spatial reference of the first operational layer is used.
+That is why each layer is given its own spatial reference and passed to its corresponding map in this sample.
 The spatial reference of the layer in this sample is WGS-84 Web Mercator Auxiliary Sphere.
 See the images below, which compares the visual difference of Alaska between these two spatial references.

 Alaska Polar StereographicWeb Mercator